fossabot/.github/SECURITY.md

-# Security Policies and Procedures
+# Security Policies and Procedures for the PavedRoad.io .github project

 This document outlines security procedures and general policies for the .github project.